W Hotels Unveils A Pointless “Innovation”

 I don’t like W Hotels and I tend not to hide that feeling very well.

-I find them to be all style (and not style that I like) and little to no substance whatsoever.
+I find them to be all style (and not style that I like) and little or no substance whatsoever.
 Most of the W’s I’ve visited are trying too hard to be cool and remind me more of overpriced Vegas nightclubs than upscale hotels.
 I really don’t get why some people seem to like them so much.
 It’s all a bit Emperor’s New Clothes.

 W Hotels Unveils “W Sound Suites”